callumacrae/parsesearch/README.md

 Utility to search for code in a project using a parser, not regex

 Arguments:
   match                     The match to search for file                      The file(s) to search

 Options:
-  -p, --parser <parser>  The parser to use (choices: "vue-sfc", default: "vue-sfc") -h, --help             display help for command
+  -p, --parser <parser>     The parser to use (choices: "vue-sfc", default: "vue-sfc") -f, --format <formatter>  The formatter to output with (choices: "pretty", "json",
+                            "quickfix", default: "pretty")
+  --color                   Force color output --no-color                Force no color output
+  -h, --help                display help for command
 ```

 The following finds all Vue components using both `@input` and `v-model`: